Legal/Homeschool Laws

 The school district of residence shall enroll or reenroll a child who has been home educated without discrimination or prejudice.
 The superintendent shall determine the appropriate placement of such child in accordance with section 3319.01 of the Revised Code.
 In making the placement decision, the superintendent shall consider: (A) The child's most recent annual academic assessment report; (B) Requiring the child to take any or all of the nationally normed, standardized achievement tests t...

-A sample home education notification form for the state of Ohio.
+A brief summary of the laws regulating home education in the state of Ohio.

 Looking for Another State?